apache/dolphinscheduler-website/docs/zh-cn/1.3.1/user_doc/system-manual.md

     login.user.keytab.username=hdfs-mycluster@ESZ.COM
     # loginUserFromKeytab path
     login.user.keytab.path=/opt/hdfs.headless.keytab
-    # if resourceStorageType is HDFS，defaultFS write namenode address.
-If you use namenode HA, you need to put core-site.xml and hdfs-site.xml in the conf directory.
+    # if resource.storage.type is HDFS，and your Hadoop Cluster NameNode has HA enabled, you need to put core-site.xml and hdfs-site.xml in the installPath/conf directory.
+In this example, it is placed under /opt/soft/dolphinscheduler/conf, and configure the namenode cluster name; if the NameNode is not HA, modify it to a specific IP or host name.
     # if S3，write S3 address，HA，for example ：s3a://dolphinscheduler，
     # Note，s3 be sure to create the root directory /dolphinscheduler
     fs.defaultFS=hdfs://mycluster:8020